EffortlessHome/effortlesshome_addon/README.md

 See [MATTER_INTEGRATION.md](MATTER_INTEGRATION.md) for technical details about the Matter integration.

-## 📦 Docker Hub Distribution

-This addon uses pre-built images from Docker Hub: `effortlesshome/effortlesshome-cloud-bridge`

-**Benefits:**
-- ✅ Faster installation (no local compilation)
-- ✅ Faster updates (pull instead of rebuild)
-- ✅ Consistent builds across all systems
-- ✅ Reduced resource usage on your Home Assistant system

-For more details, see [DOCKER_HUB.md](DOCKER_HUB.md)

 ## Support

-For support and questions, visit [effortlesshome](https://effortlesshome.com)
+For support and questions, visit [effortlesshome](https://effortlesshome.co)